VeriFIT/mata/AUTOMATAFORMAT.md

 It could be good to allow a key-value line `%Alias bla bli`, which specifies an alias.
 The parser will replace occurrences of the token `bla` with the string `bli`.

 ## Attributes
 We want to assign attributes to states, symbols, nodes, transducer tracks, transitions.
+The attributes are meant as something not relevant for the semantics of the automaton, for instance some attributes used when siplaying the automaton, such as colors.
 1. An attribute inside a transition is a token such as a state, node, symbol.
 Its identifier is `t`.
 We can also give attributes to states, symbols, nodes by writing key-value lines of the form `%Attribute <state> <attribute>`.